-In order to do so, many companies are turning to B2B contact data providers, which can help them eliminate the guesswork and reach more of the right contacts within their target market.
+In order to do so, many companies are turning to B2B contact databases and providers to help eliminate the guesswork and reach more of the right contacts within their target market.

 But before we get too far ahead of ourselves, let’s discuss vendor selection.

-Here are three warning signs that lead to sunk costs & headaches when purchasing B2B contact data:
+Here are four warning signs that lead to sunk costs & headaches when purchasing B2B contact data: